 The UK family visa processing time varies depending on the category and the complexity of evidence.
 For example, adult dependent relative applications usually take longer due to strict medical and dependency assessments.

-Although processing standards can shift, applicants should be aware of the general guidance for the 2025 immigration year:
+Although processing standards can shift, applicants should be aware of the current Home Office guidance for 2026:

-- Applications from outside the UK: typically up to 24 weeks
+- Applications from outside the UK: usually within 12 weeks

 These are estimates, not guarantees.
-The Home Office emphasises that the UK family visa processing time may extend beyond these windows during high-volume months, especially after immigration policy changes are announced.
+The Home Office emphasises that the UK family visa processing time may extend beyond these service standards if additional information is required or where applications are more complex.

 Applicants should also understand how the biometrics stage influences the UK visa processing time after biometrics, which can vary depending on the efficiency of the visa centre and the speed at which your documents are transmitted to UKVI systems.